SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 echo <password> | base64 --decode #to decode the password
 ~~~

-Sign up into argocd by entering ipaddress given by minikube tunnel & you willsee a login page
+Sign up into argocd by entering ipaddress given by minikube tunnel & you will see a login page
 #### vollaaa!!

 Lastly, installation of Argo Rollouts